sysrqio/puppet-openhab/README.md

 If you prefer to have me writing the support for an addon, please create an issue on github.

 ### Todo
-* fixing the custom facts for myopenhab uuid/secret (can use some help)
 * test on centos/etc
 * habmin is installed, but requires zwave addon, without it doesnt work, need to ensure a zwave addon is available
 * lots of modules need their config in the openhab.cfg, so lots of work on the template.
 Please make issues for requests